Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 deployment properties rather than as parameters, there needs to be a way to reference this configuration in the consuming deployment for the nested deployment.

-Here is an example of passing a configuration down another level:
+Here are some examples of passing a configuration down another level:

 ```bicep
 extension kubernetes // this was provided a configuration through the parent deployment/parameters file